Riya002/Payment_Gateway/README.md

 # Payment_Gateway
-A donation drive website for social cause
+A donation drive website for social cause --To help COVID -19 patients financially by fundraising.